sybrew/the-seo-framework/readme.txt

 		* Various admin page wrappers have been moved into views:
 			* SEO Settings page wrap
 			* SEO Settings page columns
-			* Inpost-SEO box navigational wrapper.
+			* In-Post SEO box navigational wrapper.
 	* **Removed:**
 		* Method `admin()`, it has been converted into a file to reduce memory usage.
 		* Method `do_metaboxes()`, it has been converted into a file to reduce memory usage.